Registration under temporary protection

 • If the applicant has a family member (spouses who can furnish a civil marriage certificate, children, dependents) of Turkish nationals and foreign nationals holding residence permit, work permit or registered under international protection;

 If the applicant has any substantiating document of the above-mentioned situations, they should provide the PDMM with the relevant supportive documents.
-The applicant is registered at the Temporary Accommodation Centers if they do not fall under these categories.
+The applicant is registered at the Temporary Accommodation Centres if they do not fall under these categories.
 At the Temporary Accommodation Center that they are referred to, the applicant is fingerprinted, and a security check is conducted.
 The applicant is required to stay at the Temporary Accommodation Centre during the procedure.
 The applicant is issued the Temporary Protection Identification Card after the security check.
 If the applicant cannot pass the security check, they are interviewed by the PDMM prior to any other action.
-PDMM issues a decision on an individual basis if the applicant is assessed to be excluded from temporary protection.[2]
+PDMM issues a decision on an individual basis if the applicant is assessed to be excluded from temporary protection.[5]

 After changes to the LFIP in December 2019, the law now foresees an administrative fine for those who provide accommodation to unregistered foreigners even unknowingly.